 We are the Department of Agricultural and Resource Economics (AREC) at the University of Arizona and we offer two Master of Science (M.S.) programs.
 Graduate studies in our two M.S. programs will provide you with superb training in agricultural and resource economics.
 Our faculty are fully committed to engaging you in learning as much as possible during your graduate studies here.
 Our faculty and alumni have won various teaching, research, and thesis awards, testifying to the high quality of our graduate program.
-In 2017, our program has been ranked 13th among all master's programs in Economics (https://tfetimes.com/best-economics-program-rankings/), 7th among programs at public universities, and is atop ranked master's program in agricultural and resource economics.
-Our current masters students and undergraduates have created a student club, the AREC Club, for more information click here.
+In 2019, our program has been ranked 15th among all master's programs in Economics (https://tfetimes.com/best-economics-program-rankings/), 10th among programs at public universities, and is atop ranked master's program in agricultural and resource economics.

 For our Masters program admission requirements visit https://cals.arizona.edu/arec/graduate-admissions.